arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-camera/giga-camera.md

 - Where the camera connector is located.
 - What cameras are compatible?
 - What library to use?
-- How to set up a camera stream to a browser using webserial.
+- How to set up a camera stream to a browser using Web Serial.

 ## Hardware & Software Needed